 - b.
-Unsuccessful field-goal attempt. - 1.
-When the ball is declared dead beyond the neutral zone and is untouched by Team B beyond the neutral zone, it belongs to Team B. Except in an extra period Team B will snap the ball at the previous spot unless the previous spot was between its 20-yard line and the goal line.
-In that case Team B will next snap the ball at its 20-yard line.
-The 20-yard-line snap shall be from midway between the hash marks unless Team B selects a different location on or between the hash marks before the ready-forplay signal.
-After the ready-for-play signal, the ball may be relocated after a charged team timeout, unless preceded by a Team A foul or offsetting fouls. - 2.
-If the ball does not cross the neutral zone or if Team B touches the ball beyond the neutral zone, all rules pertaining to scrimmage kicks apply (A.R.
+Unsuccessful field-goal attempt. - If the ball untouched by Team B beyond the neutral zone is declared dead beyond the neutral zone, it belongs to Team B. Except in an extra period Team B will snap the ball at the previous spot unless the previous spot was between its 20-yard line and its goal line.
+In that case Team B will next snap the ball at its 20-yard line. - (a) The 20-yard-line snap shall be from midway between the hash marks unless Team B selects a different location on or between the hash marks before the ready-for-play signal. - (b) After the ready-for-play signal, the ball may be relocated after a charged team timeout, unless preceded by a Team A foul or offsetting fouls. - 2.
+If the ball does not cross the neutral zone, or if Team B touches the ball beyond the neutral zone, all rules pertaining to scrimmage kicks apply (A.R.
 6-3-4-II, A.R.
 8-4-2-I-VI and A.R.
-10-2-3-V).
+10-2-3-V). - 3.
+If the ball crosses the neutral zone, is untouched by Team B beyond the neutral zone, and is declared dead behind the neutral zone, all rules pertaining to scrimmage kicks apply (A.R.
+8-4-2-VII).